minhyeok2001/dataStructure/README.md

 # DATA STRUCTURE

 ## 1. stack & queue
-implementation of basic stack, queue and circular queue. application of stack with postfix expression
+1.implementation of basic stack, queue and circular queue.

+2.application of stack with postfix expression.

 ---
 ## 2. linked list